CV & Resume for Worldwide Job Search

 The aim of your CV or resume should be to persuade recruiters to invite you for a job interview.
-Therefore, your CV or resume is a marketing tool, which need be customized to the market in which you intend to use it.
+Therefore, your CV or resume is a marketing tool, which needs to be customized to the market in which you intend to use it.

 CV & Resume Format

 CVs and resumes are usually structured in reverse chronological order (most recent activity first), or in a functional order (activities grouped thematically).
 The length of your international CV varies greatly in different countries.

 Check the spelling and grammar of your CVs or resumes.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your resume or CV, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation in English or other language usage errors or if you need help in organizing your resume or CV, send it to a professional for assistance.